 The thirteenth-month pay is not part of the regular wage of employees for purposes of determining overtime and premium payments, fringe benefits, contributions to the State Insurance Fund, Social Security System, National Health Insurance Program, and private retirement plans.

-Computation of Thirteenth-Month Pay
+Computation of 13th Month Pay in the Philippines

 n this example, Mr. Joe, an employee of ABC Company, receives a monthly basic salary of P14,000.00.
 His earnings for the current year are as follows: